jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

     - Indexing may be performed by machines when :
         - Automatic indexing that uses a CV (AKA automated tagging, auto-classification, auto-categorization) may be rules-based (e.g., using regex) or machine learning-based; regardless, performance is better when terms are pre-coordinated.
-        - Automatic indexing that doesn't use a CV is called information extraction, a subset of which is **entity extraction.**
+        - Automatic indexing that doesn't use a CV is called information extraction, which includes**entity extraction.**

     - Indexing may be performed by humans (professionals or social media users) when
         - Human professional indexing consists of